-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Over the Wire Holdings 's is 0.7634.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Over the Wire Holdings 's is 0.6025.
 This would suggest that Over the Wire Holdings 's shares are less volatile than average (for this exchange).

 Over the Wire Holdings overview

 Over the Wire Holdings Limited provides telecommunication, cloud, and IT solutions to business customers in Australia and New Zealand.
 The company offers data networks and internet, voice, data center co-location, cloud, and managed services.
 It provides cloud solutions, such as private cloud, public cloud connects, and colocation; connect solutions, including business internet, private networks, SD-WAN, and hybrid networks; collaborate solutions comprising business VoIP, hosted PBX, Microsoft teams calling, mobile fleet, and converged voice and data; and security and IT support solutions, including IT support services and data security.
 The company was formerly known as Impirical Pty Ltd and changed its name to Over the Wire Holdings Limited in September 2015.
 The company was founded in 2007 and is headquartered in Brisbane, Australia.

 Over the Wire Holdings in the news

 More guides on Finder